The biggest half marathon in the world.

 There’s no room for ego with running.

 So I just kept running a pace I felt I could keep up for the remaining miles, high fiving the kids, thanking those that shouted my name as I ran past.
 I pushed up the hills, walked through every water station and tried to enjoy every remaining moment.

 It was tough.
 But that feeling of reaching the top of the hill at mile 12 and seeing the sea come into view, knowing we only had one mile left was amazing.

-After finishing, ny next challenge was to find Corey who had come up to spend the weekend with me and cheer me on.
-Sadly I hadn’t seen her on the course as she somehow found herself at mile 9 instead of 11, and meeting up with her at the end was a logistical nightmare.
+After finishing, my next challenge was to find Corey who had come up to spend the weekend with me and cheer me on.
+Sadly I hadn’t seen her on the course as she somehow found herself at mile 9 instead of 11.
+And meeting up with her at the end was a logistical nightmare.
 Finally, after 90 mins and some low blood sugar and panic (her), and high stress (me!), we found each other.
 How great is her sign!